opengovsg/sgid-client/test/conformance/README.md

      python3 -m venv .venv
      ```
      to setup a Python virtual env
-   - Run `cat .env.example > .env` and repalce the `CONFORMANCE_TOKEN` with your [conformance testing permanent token](https://www.certification.openid.net/tokens.html) to setup your environment variables
+   - Run `cat .env.example > .env` and replace the `CONFORMANCE_TOKEN` with your [conformance testing permanent token](https://www.certification.openid.net/tokens.html) to setup your environment variables
    - Run `pip install -r requirements.txt` to install the requirements

 ## Running the tests

 1. In the `test/conformance/demo-rp` directory, run `npm run dev`
-1. In a new terminal in the `test/conformance/suite` directory
+2. In a new terminal in the `test/conformance/suite` directory
    - If you have not activate your Python venv, run `source .venv/bin/activate`
    - Run `python test.py`
-1. Observe the results in the terminal
+3. Observe the results in the terminal

 ## Important points